Bench-India/Bench-news/_posts/2025-09-30-bench-fellowship-2024-s2-report.md

 tags: [fellowship, bench]
 ---

-Bench Part-Time Fellowship 2024 Session One report is available to read.
+Bench Part-Time Fellowship 2024 Session two report is available to read.

 **Highlights**
-1. Theatre Workshops
-2. Know Your Body — Your Second Brain
-3. Self Awareness
+A Three Day WorkShop on "Emotional Aesthetics"

 Please have a read and support us.
 Reach us if you have any questions.
 Thank you.